 On June 1, 1998 the new Stockade Gateway was formally opened at the corner of Erie Boulevard and Union Street.
 Four centuries of Schenectady Stockade history are inscribed on the granite monuments there.
-You can read the inscriptions below and visit them in person!
+Many thanks to Stockade neighbor Jean Zegger who researched and wrote each inscription.
+You can read them below or visit in person.

 THE SEVENTEENTH CENTURY